Updated: 08/13/2018 | August 13th, 2018

 - List of really useful online free dictionaries

 - Memrise.com (fantastic online resource to suggest fun and easy-to-remember mnemonics)

 - Forvo (hear words pronounced by a native speakers)

 - Google Translate

 Step 3: Learn whole phrases

 With the short time frame you have, you don’t have time to try to understand the grammar of the language.
 I highly recommend that you skip over grammar studies, which are better suited to later in language learning anyway, and instead just memorize a few whole sentences so that you can convey your point in already-formed phrases.

-- Get a guidebook, but ignore most of it - Guidebooks are great for the essentials, but you won’t need most of what’s in it.
+- Get a guidebook, but ignore most of it — Guidebooks are great for the essentials, but you won’t need most of what’s in them.
 Those books try to cater to everyone’s needs, and everyone’s needs are not your needs.
 Skim through the book and highlight the phrases you will need, like “Where is the bathroom?” or “How much does this cost?” or “Excuse me, do you speak English?”
-Ignore the rest—focus only on what’s useful to you.
-I like Lonely Planet phrasebooks, or use this online list of basic phrases.
+Ignore the rest, and focus only on what’s useful to you.
+I like Lonely Planet phrasebooks, or you can use this online list of basic phrases.

 - For a good list of phrases you’ll need: Lonely Planet phrasebook or the Omniglot phrase list